Fort Meigs: Second siege of Fort Meigs

 Having mobilized the garrison into an army, Harrison left General Green Clay in command of the fort, much reduced in size from its original layout.
 In July 1813, the British attempted to appease their Indigenous allies by again besieging Fort Meigs.
+The British brought 350 regulars, their Indigenous allies brought over 3,500 warriors.
 The warriors staged a mock battle to lure the garrison out.
 The Americans, however, saw through the ploy.
 After the failed siege attempt, the British moved on to Fort Stephenson, where Fremont, Ohio stands today.
 That attack also failed, causing heavy British losses and forcing their retreat to Upper Canada.
 Once the British had retreated from the area for good, General Harrison ordered Fort Meigs dismantled.
 In its place, a small, square stockade was constructed to serve as a supply base.
 The Treaty of Fort Meigs was signed there in 1817, and the post was abandoned that same year.

 Later history

 Fort Meigs has reconstructed blockhouses on their interpretive site to show that soldiers needed shelters that could be used as observation points during the War of 1812.
 In the blockhouses, there are interpretive exhibits that detail the lives of soldiers during the War of 1812 and the siege that took place at Fort Meigs in 1813.

 In 1864, brothers Timothy and Thomas Hayes became the owners of the land on which the fort had stood and were instrumental in preserving it in memory and honor of the men who fought the battles.
 The heirs of the Hayes brothers sold the property to the state in 1907.
 On September 1, 1908, the large obelisk monument that can be seen from outside the fort was dedicated by a local veteran of the Civil War to the fallen soldiers of Fort Meigs.
 The Ohio Historical Society reconstructed the fort in the late 1960s, and its museum, featuring numerous artifacts uncovered during excavation in connection with the rebuilding, opened in 1974.
 It is a National Historic Landmark.